ColorLock/color-lock-web-app/README.md

 2. **Firebase Authentication**: Verifies user identity.
    - All functions that modify user data require authentication.
-   - Some functions (like `fetchPuzzle`) allow guest/unauthenticated access.
+   - Some functions (like `fetchPuzzleV2`) allow guest/unauthenticated access.

 3. **Callable Functions**: Used instead of HTTP endpoints.
    - Automatically handle CORS, token management, and serialization.